October 23-November 16, 2025

 Puerto Rican Traveling Theater

-Rooted in tradition yet boldly contemporary, Baile Cangrejero highlights the deep connections between music, resistance, and identity across Puerto Rico, Cuba, the Dominican Republic, and Peru.
-This high-energy theatrical concert is both homage and an invitation to feel, move, and remember through rhythm and verse.
+Rooted in tradition yet boldly contemporary, Baile Cangrejero highlights deep connections across the rich and varied Afro-descendant musics, histories, and identities of Puerto Rico, Cuba, Dominican Republic, and Peru.
+This high-energy theatrical concert for all audiences is both an homage and an invitation to feel, move, and remember through rhythm and verse.

 Starring award-winning actor Anna Malavé and directed by the acclaimed Jorge B. Merced.